 If you restore an Exodus wallet with a different wallet’s 12-word phrase or email backup, it will overwrite and archive the current wallet’s 12-word phrase, addresses, and private keys.
 Sometimes it can happen that you may have ended up with a blank 12-word phrase that overwrote your current wallet or perhaps mixed up the 12-word phrases of two different wallets.

 For example: Let’s say I download Exodus for the first time, and open it up to find a fresh new wallet.
 I send some Bitcoin to this wallet’s receiving address, but before it arrives, I restore the wallet from the 12 words from a Jaxx wallet, to try to access my Jaxx assets on Exodus.

-Doing the above would overwrite and archive the wallet that I had sent coins to, and I don’t have a backup for it!
+Doing the above would overwrite and archive the wallet that I had sent the BTC to, and I don’t have a backup for it!
 Thankfully as long as the files are still there on my computer, I can still restore them by manually manipulating the archived wallet files.

 Windows: Windows (C:) > Users > YOUR_USERNAME > AppData > Roaming > Exodus